laurci/blog.ciobanu.dev/_posts/terraform-rs.md

 By the end of this journey, I want to run a single command and have a fully working multi-node Kubernetes Cluster on top of Ubicloud VMs.

 _Hello!
 Future me here.
-Let me break the fourth wall here a bit, and just for full transparency, acknowledge that Ubicloud did reach out to me, but they are not sponsoring this blog.
+Let me break the fourth wall a bit, and just for full transparency, acknowledge that Ubicloud did reach out to me, but they are not sponsoring this blog.
 They did, however, credit my account for the amount I spent on their cloud, and they helped out a lot with their API.
 Many thanks to the team behind Ubicloud!
 You guys have an awesome product.
 Now, back to the blog!_

 ## TODO